gitter-badger/start/README.md

 Bounties are an excellent way to get things done.
 Make sure to follow the format bellow for easy visibility.

+Here's an article showing how an integration between a different (but similar) product and github works for bounties: http://blog.bountysource.com/post/89776164469/waffle-bountysource-attracting-open-source-community .
+Will make our own example soon.

 ### How to create bounties

 - [ ] Connect your GitHub account with https://www.changetip.com/tip-online/github